ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

 #Currently

-- make DoodleActivity's toolbar edittext a CHILD of the toolbar! not an overlay!
+- Menu overflow icon color is not tinted correctly

 #UX